 As the director of Tech’s Cybersecurity Education, Research and Outreach Center (CEROC), she is the leader on five National Science Foundation grants involving cybersecurity and is the founder of the national Women in Cybersecurity conference, an effort to recruit, retain and advance women in the cybersecurity industry.

-Over the summer, Siraj has been quite occupied with guiding research projects and organizing a weeklong NSA-NSF GenCyber Camp for high school students, teachers and counselors from the Upper Cumberland area, multi-day faculty professional development workshop for computer science faculty from the southwest region, and CyberCorps SFS new scholars’ Bootcamp on Tech’s campus.
+Siraj is also key in guiding research projects and organizing a weeklong NSA-NSF GenCyber Camp for high school students, teachers and counselors from the Upper Cumberland area, multi-day faculty professional development workshop for computer science faculty from the southwest region, and CyberCorps SFS new scholars’ Bootcamp on Tech’s campus.